takomo-io/takomo-docs/docs/stack-properties/hooks.md

     command: echo 'hello'
 ```

-## Where to define
+## Usage in configuration

+`hooks` property can be defined in:

+- stack group configuration files
+- blueprint configuration files
+- stack configuration files

+### Stack group config file

+When `hooks` property is defined in a stack group configuration file:

+- its value is merged with the value inherited from the parent stack group
+- its value is inherited by stack groups and stacks that belong under the stack group

+### Blueprint config file

+When `hooks` property is defined in a blueprint configuration file:

+- its value is merged with the value inherited from the parent stack group
+- its value is inherited by stacks that extend the blueprint

+### Stack config file

+When `hooks` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value is merged with the value inherited from the blueprint
+- otherwise, its value is merged with the value inherited from the parent stack group

+## Configuration merging

+Configuration merging happens when a stack group, blueprint or stack inherits `hooks` property but also defines `hooks` property of its own.

+These rules are used when configuration merging happens:

+1. Hooks are identified by their name
+2. If the inherited hooks and the hooks defined by the inheritor have hooks with the same name, the hooks defined by the inheritor override the inherited hooks
-The `hooks` property can be defined in stack and stack group configuration files.
-If specified in a stack group, the stack group's children and stacks inherit the value.
-The hooks defined by stack groups and stacks are appended to the list of hooks they inherit from their parent.
+3. The remaining hooks defined by the inheritor are appended to the inherited list of hooks

 ## Requirements